AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/creating-adaptive-form-core-components.md

 >[!NOTE]
 >
 >
-> In addition to the given themes and templates when you enable Core Components, you can also deploy the latest out-of-the box [sample themes and templates](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/sample-themes-templates-form-data-models-core-components.html?lang=es) to your AEM environment for use in Core Components based Adaptive Forms.
+> In addition to the given themes and templates when you enable Core Components, you can also deploy the latest out-of-the box [sample themes and templates](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/sample-themes-templates-form-data-models-core-components.html) to your AEM environment for use in Core Components based Adaptive Forms.
 -->

-## Creación de un formulario adaptable  {#create-an-adaptive-form-core-components}
+## Crear un formulario adaptable  {#create-an-adaptive-form-core-components}

 1. Inicie sesión en la instancia de autor de [!DNL Experience Manager Forms].
 Puede ser una instancia de nube o una instancia de desarrollo local.